Oil rises 2% but traders brace for wild ride on U.S. Election Day

 NEW YORK (Reuters) - Oil prices rose over 2% on Tuesday, advancing with other financial markets on U.S. Election Day although traders were bracing for volatility depending on the voting results and as surging coronavirus cases around the world fed worries about fuel demand.

-The U.S. dollar, meanwhile, dipped 0.6% against a basket of currencies .DXY as risk appetite grew on bets that Biden will win.[/USD]
+The U.S. dollar, meanwhile, dipped 0.8% against a basket of currencies as risk appetite grew on bets that Democrat Joe Biden will win Tuesday’s U.S. election and launch a large new stimulus package.

 A weaker dollar makes oil cheaper for holders of other currencies, which traders said was helping to boost crude prices.

-The oil price moves came ahead of data expected to show U.S. crude stockpiles rose 900,000 barrels last week after gaining 4.3 million barrels in the prior week.
-[EIA/S] [API/S] ENERGYUSAENERGYAPI

-The American Petroleum Institute (API), an industry group, will release its inventory report later Tuesday ahead of government data from the U.S. Energy Information Administration (EIA) on Wednesday.

-Additional reporting by Ahmad Ghaddar in London, Sonali Paul in Melbourne and Koustav Samanta in Singapore; editing by David Gregorio and Marguerita Choy
+Additional reporting by Ahmad Ghaddar in London, Sonali Paul in Melbourne and Koustav Samanta in Singapore; editing by David Gregorio, Louise Heavens and David Goodman

 Our Standards: The Thomson Reuters Trust Principles.